 Our defined benefit pension plans invest in cash and cash equivalents, equity securities, fixed income securities, pooled separate accounts and common collective trusts.
-The following tables present the fair value of the assets of our defined benefit pension plans by asset category and their level within the fair value hierarchy (in thousands).
+Our plans also invest in diversified growth funds that hold underlying investments in equities, fixed-income securities, commodities, and real estate.
+The following table presents the fair value of the assets of our defined benefit pension plans by asset category and their level within the fair value hierarchy (in thousands).
 See Note 3 for a description of each level within the fair value hierarchy.
-Beginning in 2015 our plans began investing in diversified growth funds that hold underlying investments in equities, fixed-income securities, commodities, and real estate.

-All assets classified as Level 2 or Level 3 in the table below are invested in pooled separate accounts or common collective trusts which do not have publicly quoted prices.
+All assets measured at the net asset value (NAV) practical expedient in the table below are invested in pooled separate accounts or common collective trusts which do not have publicly quoted prices.
 The fair value of the pooled separate accounts and common collective trusts are determined based on the net asset value of the underlying investments.
 The fair value of the underlying investments held by the pooled separate accounts and common collective trusts, other than real estate investments, is generally based upon quoted prices in active markets.
 The fair value of the underlying investments comprised of real estate properties is determined through an appraisal process which uses valuation methodologies including comparisons to similar real estate and discounting of income streams.
-For investments in the pooled separate accounts and common collective trusts categorized as Level 2 below, there are no restrictions on the ability of our benefit plans to sell these investments.